Aftermath: 14 - Untangle This (2030)

 “I suppose.”
 Hermann watches him uneasily.

 The wind is strong.
 The clouds are low and full of lightning.
-Newton stands gripping the balcony rail, his eyes improbably green beneath a sky so gray.
+Newton grips the balcony rail, his eyes improbably green beneath a sky so gray.
 He doesn’t look at Hermann.
 He fixes his gaze on the Coastal Wall, on what’s coming through it.
 The intensity of his expression contrasts with his didactic tone.

-“Translation is tricky, as I’m sure you know.
-You have to choose what to emphasize.
+“Translation is tricky,” he continues.
+“You have to choose what to emphasize.
 What to pull forward.
 What to push back.
-‘Catalysis’ means ‘dissolution’ in Greek; even that’s a compound from ‘kata,’ meaning ‘down,’ and ‘lysis,’ meaning ‘loose.’
+‘Catalysis’ means ‘dissolution’ in Greek, but even that’s a compound of ‘kata,’ meaning ‘down,’ and ‘lysis,’ meaning ‘loose.’
 Biologically, we’ve come to refer to catalytic activity as tearing something apart, as opposed to, say, anabolic activity, which would be the process of building up.
 But don’t worry, it gets better.”

 “Does it?”
-Hermann is surprised the man hears him at all, his voice is so faint.
+Hermann is surprised the man hears him at all; his voice is so faint.

 “Ah.”

-“Right?
-That adds an even better layer of complexity, don’t you think?
-Because they really are biologic agents that pave the way, so to speak, for what comes after.
-Speed things up, reduce activation energy?
-Don’t get me wrong though; I have no plan to call them ‘catalysts’.”
+“They really are biologic agents that pave the way, so to speak, for what comes after.
+Speed things up, reduce activation energy?”
+His eyes are on the monster rending down the Wall.
+“Don’t get me wrong though; I have no intention of calling them ‘catalysts’.”

-There’s a prominent crack of thunder.
-Hermann twitches.
+There’s a crack of thunder.
+Hermann flinches.

 “Are you afraid?”
 Hermann whispers.